Gurianov scores 4, Stars rally to clinch series over Flames

 “I personally feel empty.
 You wonder what happened,” Flames center Mikael Backlund.
 “Things just turned so quickly.
 We just couldn’t stop the bleeding.
 It happened so quick.
 It’s hard right now.”

 A turnover by Pavelski led to the first goal by the Flames when TJ Brodie’s shot was deflected by Andrew Mangiapane’s stick that was parallel to the ice.
-It was 2-0 when Johnny Gaudreau scored with a shot from an awkward angle from behind the net with the puck ricocheting off the Khodobin’s skate and into the net.
+It was 2-0 when Johnny Gaudreau scored with a shot from an awkward angle from behind the net with the puck ricocheting off the Khudobin’s skate and into the net.
 It was 3-0 after their seventh shot, with Rasmus Andersson scoring on an odd-man rush.

-Heiskanen got the Stars, who called their timeout after the third Calgary goal, on the board midway through the first with a power play goal after a game-changing penalty against Milan Lucic for goal interference.
+Heiskanen got the Stars on the board after a game-changing penalty against Milan Lucic for goal interference.

-“It was one of those moments where I think everyone understood it was, we haven’t played our game.
-We’re seeing their best game,” Pavelski said of the timeout.
-“It was a good timeout as far as catch your breath let’s try to get back to our game then.
-That power play goal was was enormous for us.
-It kind of stopped their push.”
+“Did it affect the rest of the game?
+I don’t know if I can say that,” interim coach Geoff Ward said.
+“I think to sit there and try to find where this went wrong or that went wrong, I’m not going to speculate on things that way.”

 Another penalty by Lucic, for delay of game after knocking the puck over the glass, led to Faksa’s go-ahead goal.